markirch/sat-modulo-symmetries/README.md

 SMS currently requires the SAT solver [Cadical](https://github.com/arminbiere/cadical), and optionally [Clingo](https://potassco.org/clingo).
 Please refer to the linked websites for installation instructions.
 Cadical is pulled automatically as part of the build process.

+### Installing Clingo

+For the installation of Clingo see [https://potassco.org/clingo](https://potassco.org/clingo) and [https://github.com/potassco/clingo-cmake-example](https://github.com/potassco/clingo-cmake-example).
+We recommend to install Clingo via conda, but other options should work as well.

+### Forbidden Subgraphs

 SMS has the optional feature to generate graphs that do not contain any of a set of input forbidden subgraphs.
-To enable, you need to install and build the [Glasgow Subgraph Solver](https://github.com/ciaranm/glasgow-subgraph-solver).
+To enable it, you need to install and build the [Glasgow Subgraph Solver](https://github.com/ciaranm/glasgow-subgraph-solver).
 Run the script `pull-and-make-glasgow-solver.sh` to obtain and build the Glasgow Subgraph Solver, then configure with the flag `-DGLASGOW`.

-## Installing Clingo

-For the installation of Clingo see [https://potassco.org/clingo](https://potassco.org/clingo) and [https://github.com/potassco/clingo-cmake-example](https://github.com/potassco/clingo-cmake-example).
-We recommend to install Clingo via conda, but other options should work as well.

 ## Install

-With Cadical (and optionally Clingo) installed, SMS can be built with CMake.
+With Cadical (and optionally Clingo) installed, SMS can be built with CMake in the usual way.
 Execute the following commands:

 ```
 git clone https://github.com/markirch/sat-modulo-symmetries
 cd sat-modulo-symmetries
-mkdir build
 cmake -Bbuild -H.
 cmake --build build
 ```

+Note that you can parallelize the build process, the precise way depends on your backend build system (for example with GNU Make do `cmake --build build -j n` to build with n concurrent processes).
-The built binaries will be found in `build/src/`.
+The built binaries are found in `build/src/`.
 You can install them with

 ```
 cmake --install build